yc-li20/Crossmodal_AEC/README.md

 To use the crossmodal AEC model, please refer to the folder ``crossmodal`` or the all-in-one file ``crossmodal.py``.
 You need to generate your own discrete speech units first before using the code.

 Models for continuous audio features are omitted.
-You can simply modify the model architecture (e.g., rescaling, downsampling) and integrate audio feature extraction in ``crossmodal_main.py``.
+You can simply modify the model architecture (e.g., rescaling, downsampling) and integrate audio feature extraction in the model.

 You may kindly cite